 - Stir in farro and cook, stirring constantly, until the grain begins to brown, about 3 minutes.

-- Add 1/2 cup of broth and cook uncovered, over medium-low heat, stirring from time to time, until broth is absorbed.
+- Add 1/2 cup of broth and cook uncovered, over medium-low heat, stirring occasionally, until broth is absorbed.

-- Add more broth whenever required making sure most of the liquid is absorbed before adding more.
+- Continue adding broth whenever required making sure most of the liquid is absorbed before adding more.
 Adding it bit by bit keeps farro firm and concentrates the flavor of the dish.

-- A simpler preparation method however would be to add broccoli florets with the last addition of liquid.
-Cook until risotto is creamy and vegetables are crisp-tender.
+- A simpler preparation method, however, would be to add broccoli florets with the last addition of liquid (which could also be white wine).
+Cook until farro is tender and the dish creamy.

 - Watch the time, and don’t let the broccoli overcook!

-- Did you know that broccoli and other green vegetables will turn from vibrant green to drab olive green at about the 7 minute mark of cooking?
+- Tip for all home cooks: Did you know that broccoli and other green vegetables will turn from vibrant green to drab olive green at about the 7-minute mark of cooking?

-So where can you buy Farro to try out your own version of farro risotto?
+So where can you buy Farro to try out your own version of fiber-rich risotto?

 Do you have Trader Joe’s or Whole Foods in your area?
 When in doubt, there’s always Amazon.